dylanarmstrong/userscripts/README.md

 ### reddit-load.js
 When you scroll to the bottom, load the next page of results.
 Compatible with reddit-filter.js.

+### reddit-nsfw.js
+Filter all NSFW tags from appearing on any page

 ### reddit-override.js
 Override Reddit's official window.r functionality that *may* be interesting, I don't really know.
 The isMobile method stops video pinning though, which is useful.